jawadjawid/SportCred/doc/sprint2/PB.md

 11. As Amanda, I want to logout of SportCred if I remain idle for 10 minutes, so that my data remains safe.
 Acceptance test : I want be redirected to the login screen after idling for 10 min
 Priority/Point estimate:  Low/1

+(Added Story) 12.
+As Jacob, I want to see a background video with multiple sports (not just basketball) so I know the app is multipurpose.
+Acceptance Test: On the landing page, the background video should be multi-sports, not just basketball Priority/Point estimate: Low/1